ML-KULeuven/problog/docs/source/cli.rst

 are guaranteed to satisfy the evidence.
 Note that this process can be slow if the evidence has \
 low probability.

+The sampling algorithm support evidence propagation, that is, in certain cases it can ensure the \
+ evidence holds without the use of rejection sampling.
+To enable this feature use the ``--propagate-evidence`` argument.
+Evidence propagation is not \
+ supported on programs with continuous distributions, or on programs where the evidence has \
+ infinite support.

 Sample based inference
 ++++++++++++++++++++++